 2. Project deliverables.

-Quality Standards and Metrics
+Quality standards and metrics

 1. Industry and regulatory standards that the project must comply with.